The Three Different Types of Hearing Loss

 Did you know that one in six Australians have some form of hearing loss?
 Economists predict that this will rise to one in four by 2050.
-While this increase is largely linked to an ageing population, not all hearing loss is caused by age.
-Hearing loss affects Australians of all ages and stages and can be acquired through a range of different causes.
+While this increase is largely linked to an aging population, not all hearing loss is age-related.
+Hearing loss affects Australians of all ages and stages and happens from a wide range of causes.
 Learn more about the different types of hearing loss, how they are caused, and how they are treated.

 Each person’s hearing loss is completely unique to them – like a fingerprint.
 However, hearing loss does fall into three different categories.

 This is the most common type of hearing loss.
 Sensorineural hearing loss is when the inner ear nerves are damaged.
 When these nerves and the delicate hair cells in the cochlea are damaged, they can’t transmit signals to the brain effectively.
 This leads to unclear or muffled speech and sound.